WordPress/servehappy/README.md

 ### Information page about PHP versions and updates.

-This page will live on WordPress.org and is intended to be referenced throughout the WordPress.org project and eventually linked to from the WordPress dashboard for sites not meeting a minimum PHP version requirement.
+This page will live on WordPress.org and is intended to be referenced throughout the WordPress.org project and eventually linked to from the WordPress dashboard for sites not meeting a minimum PHP version requirement for the notice to appear.

 * [Current Draft](https://github.com/WordPress/servehappy/blob/master/DRAFT.md)
 * https://meta.trac.wordpress.org/ticket/2996